Introduction

 Key Test Coverage Metrics:

-• Function coverage: The percentage of functions or methods in the code that have been tested.
+Function coverage: How many of your code’s functions or methods have been tested?

 2. Unearthing Defect Density